Davaliitos/Digital-Hub/README.md

 I started working at first with the login page.
 The login page was the best starting point for this application.
 I started creating the basic architecture, along with the folder structure.

-I was following a very careful approach, one of the most important abilities you need to have as a React Developer is to know what is going to be a component, where the state should live, and what changes when you modify the state.
+I was following a very careful approach, one of the most important abilities you need to have as a React Developer is to know what is going to be a component, where the state should live, and what is updated when you modify the state.

 For the login page the most challenging task was to create the validation funcionality.
 I decided to use regular expressions to validate whether or not the value is valid.